 His move to Hamburg progressed through a partnership between HSV and the South Korean Football Association.
 While two other compatriots failed to make the grade in the club's youth department, Son adapted swiftly to his new surroundings, culture and language.

 He went on to make an impressive impact during Hamburg's turbulent trip to seventh in the Bundesliga last season, hitting double-figures before leaving the Imtech Arena.
 The switch to Leverkusen - and as a direct replacement for Chelsea's Andre Schürrle - made sense for his development.
-Despite patchy form in his deubt season with the Pharmaceuticals, Son had struck eight times by Easter,including a winning goal against Borussia Dortmund
+Despite patchy form in his deubt season with the Pharmaceuticals, Son had struck eight times by Easter, including a winning goal against Borussia Dortmund and a hat trick against his old club Hamburg.

 At the finals in Brazil, South Korea compete in a wide-open group with Belgium, Algeria and Russia as their opponents, all of whom might hope to book their place in the knockout phase.